rancher/docs/content/k3s/latest/en/installation/installation-requirements/_index.md

 ## Large Clusters

-Hardware requirement is based on the size of your K3s cluster, for production and large clusters its recommended to use HA setup with external database setup, that includes:
+Hardware requirements are based on the size of your K3s cluster.
+For production and large clusters, we recommend using a high-availability setup with an external database.
+The following options are recommended for the external database in production:
 - MySQL
 - PostgreSQL
 - etcd

 ### CPU and Memory

-The following is the memory/cpu installation requirement recommendation for HA server nodes of K3s cluster:
+The following are the minimum CPU and memory requirements for nodes in a high-availability K3s server:

 | Deployment Size |   Nodes   | VCPUS |  RAM  |
 |:---------------:|:---------:|:-----:|:-----:|